GPS Tracking System Overview: Complete Guide to GPS Technology Components and Architecture

 • Power management: Optimizes battery life

-• Antenna system: Enhances signal reception
+• Antenna system: system signal reception

 GPS tracking follows a systematic process from signal acquisition to data delivery: